-I’m desperate to get started on my mission now but I agreed to give Tom a few more days to get work and family sorted out and work on those themes of his.
+I’m desperate to get my mission started now but I agreed to give Tom a few more days to get work and family sorted out and work on those themes of his.
 I thought about heading back to Magdala but Mum got all awkward and said I had only just come back from there (Did she know I hadn’t really been in the wilderness all that time?
 She never asked.) and it was about time I spent some time with them.
 Of course what she really meant was I wasn’t allowed to miss this ghastly rich man’s wedding in Cana that was taking place today.
 I thought about saying that I hardly knew the family and that they could surely all go without me, but it wasn’t an argument I had a hope of winning with my mother.
 I asked her how we could afford a decent present for a posh do like that, and she just said, “Your father will provide.”
 What’s that supposed to mean?

 It’s very late now and the celebrations are still going on, but I’ve had quite enough excitement for one day and have slipped out before anything else happens.
 Mum and my brothers are still there whooping it up, but Dad was tired and I offered to walk him home as an excuse to escape.

 It all started around midday.
 The bride’s father, Jonathan, is one of the richest men in the area and everything – the food, the drink, the clothes, the décor, the wedding service – was even more lavish than I had expected.
 He owns a fair amount of land but has made most of his money from trading and doing deals for the Romans, so he’s quite loud and flamboyant and is looked down upon by ‘old money’ families – who nonetheless didn’t turn down the chance of a good day out when invited.
 Nor did it stop the firstborn son of a noble but relatively impecunious family asking for the hand of Jonathan’s daughter Alexandra and accepting a very generous dowry.